OpenAPITools/openapi-generator/samples/client/petstore/csharp-netcore/OpenAPIClient-httpclient/README.md

 c.Proxy = webProxy;
 ```

+### Connections
+Each ApiClass (properly the ApiClient inside it) will create an istance of HttpClient.
+It will use that for the entire lifecycle and dispose it when called the Dispose method.

-To use your own HttpClient instances just pass them to the ApiClass constructor.
+To better manager the connections it's a common practice to reuse the HttpClient and HttpClientHander (see [here](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests#issues-with-the-original-httpclient-class-available-in-net) for details).
+To use your own HttpClient instance just pass it to the ApiClass constructor.

 ```csharp
 HttpClientHandler yourHandler = new HttpClientHandler();